thesse1/webmethods-api-gateway-staging/README.md

 ## Pipeline for log purging

-The API Gateway Staging solution includes one Azure DevOps build pipeline (for each tenant) for automatically purging the API Gateway logs stored in the internal Elasticsearch database on all environments (CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT).
+The API Gateway Staging solution includes one Azure DevOps build pipeline (for each tenant) for automatically purging the API Gateway logs stored in the internal Elasticsearch database on all environments (CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT).
 It will purge
  - all logs (except for audit logs) older than 28 days: transactionalEvents, monitorEvents, errorEvents, performanceMetrics, threatProtectionEvents, lifecycleEvents, policyViolationEvents, applicationlogs, mediatorTraceSpan
  - all audit logs older than Jan.
 1st of the preceding calendar year: auditlogs.
 (This is implementing the requirement to purge all audit data on the end of the following calendar year.)